local-first-web/state/THE_PLAN.md

 We can currently work comfortably with datasets up to about 20,000 rows; we've been able to load 100,000 rows, but just barely.
 (A standard "row" has 12 fields and weighs about 1 KB).

+### Consistency

+Actions are not transactional.

+Example: A changes field X from STRING to NUMBER.
+B sets X to a string value.

+This is just the way things are for distributed, auto-merged documents.

 ## Proposed architectural changes